Color-Printer/pkmn-route-rando/README.md

 - Safari Zone is left intact

 ## Things to Implement Later
-- An option to start right in Oak's Lab, allowing Red's House to be shuffled with the Pokemon Centers
+- An option to start right in Oak's Lab, allowing Red's House to be shuffled as a Pokemon Center, and Oak's Lab to be shuffled in general
 - An option to skip the Oak's Parcel sidequest (it and its location will be removed from the pools)
-  - Both options above allow Oak's Lab to be shuffled
 - An option to allow HMs to be used regardless of badges you have obtained
 - An "I Know Where Hidden Items Are" option that removes the Itemfinder requirement from hidden item logic
 - Fill out this README more, and better